Scripture Reference: Acts 3:1-4:22

 What do you think would be better than silver and gold?
 Peter said, “In the name of Jesus Christ of Nazareth, walk!”
 Peter grabbed the man by the right hand, and all of a sudden, the man felt his feet and his ankles start to feel stronger.

 He couldn’t believe it.
 Even though he had never walked in his whole life he jumped up and started walking around.
 It was amazing!
 It was a miracle.
 And all because of the power of Jesus Christ.

 The man was so excited that he kept walking and jumping and calling out praises to God.
 He followed Peter and John into the courtyard.
-Everyone heard him and came to have a look because they knew this was the same man that always sat beside the gate begging.
+Everyone heard him and came to have a look because they knew this was the same man who had always sat beside the gate begging.
 Now he could walk.

 Peter told them that there was good news.
 Since God made Jesus their king through his death and resurrection, they could repent.
 Repenting means telling God that you are very sorry for the bad things you have done.
 It saying that you don’t want to do the bad things anymore and that you want to follow Jesus now.
 Peter had already been telling everyone that they could tell God they were sorry and then be baptised.
 All of their sins would then just be washed away.

 While Peter was talking to the people, some priests and the captain of the Temple Guard overheard.
 They did not like what Peter was saying.
 They didn’t believe in Jesus, and they didn’t want anyone else to either.
 They were very angry, so they arrested Peter and John and put them in jail.